Esukhia/teachingtibetan.com/docs/reception/reading_for_orientation.md

 <!-- div:right-panel -->

-> Can recognise familiar words/signs and phrases and identify the topics in headline news summaries and many of the products in advertisements, by exploiting visual information and general knowledge.
+> Can recognise familiar names, words/signs and very basic phrases on simple notices in the most common everyday situations.
+Can understand store guides (information on which floors departments are on) and directions (eg. where to find lifts).
+Can understand basic hotel information (e.g. times when meals are served).
+Can find and understand simple, important information in advertisements, programmes for special events, leaflets and brochures (e.g. what is proposed, costs, the date and place of the event, departure times).

 <details>